working-group-two/engineering-blog/pages/blog/_posts/2019-12-19-jenkins-to-concourse.md

 layout: blogpost
 permalink: /blog/replacing-jenkins-with-concourse/
 title: "We killed the butler: Replacing Jenkins with Concourse"
-date: 2019-12-19
+date: 2019-12-20
 tags: infrastructure cicd
 author: <a href="https://www.linkedin.com/in/annaken">Anna Kennedy</a> and <a href="https://www.linkedin.com/in/hihrig/">Holger Ihrig</a>
 ---

 At Working Group Two, we try to use CI/CD pipelines to automate all of our repetitive tasks when it comes to code and infrastructure deployment and testing, such as:

-* run unit tests on each pull request
+* running unit tests on each pull request
-* build and run integration tests with bazel on every merge to the monorepo
+* building and running integration tests with bazel on every merge to the monorepo
-* build container images and upload them to the registry
+* building container images and upload them to the registry
-* scan all images for security flaws
+* scanning all images for security flaws
-* run acceptance tests in the staging environment
+* running acceptance tests in the staging environment
-* sync secrets between different sources
+* syncing secrets between different sources
-* notify slack if changes are made in Kubernetes
+* notifying slack if changes are made in Kubernetes

 We had been using [Jenkins](https://jenkins.io/) to run such pipelines, but having to configure it by navigating a web ui made it difficult to maintain, redeploy, and upgrade, so we decided to look for alternatives.

 ![Jenkins](/img/blog/jenkins-to-concourse/jenkins.png)

 The majority of our code lives in a monorepo, and we use Bazel to manage builds and tests.
-We try to do all of our infrastructure configuration via [gitops](https://www.gitops.tech/) so it was important that a CI/CD system not only play nicely with our existing structures, but be itself configurable from code.
+We try to do all of our infrastructure configuration via [gitops](https://www.gitops.tech/) so it was important that a continuous integration and deployment system not only play nicely with our existing structures, but be itself configurable from code.

 We spent time investigating other options, and eventually settled on **[Concourse](https://concourse-ci.org/), a cloud-native CI/CD server where tasks are deployed in containers, and config is stored as yaml**.